dflib/jjava/README.md

 ## Requirements

-1. Java JDK >= 11
+1. Java 11 or newer
-2. A Jupyter-like environment to use the kernel in.
+2. Python and a Jupyter-like environment to use the kernel in.

-## Install pre-built binary
+## Installation

+_More detailed instructions are available in the [documentation](https://dflib.org/jjava/docs/1.x/#_installation)._

 1. Download the release from the [releases tab](https://github.com/dflib/jjava/releases).
 2. Unzip it into a temporary location.